GoogleChrome/chrome-extensions-samples/functional-samples/sample.rounded-iframe/README.md

 `;
 ```

-## 4. Installation
-1. Open Chrome and navigate to `chrome://extensions`.
-2. Enable Developer Mode.
-3. Click **Load Unpacked** and select the project folder.
+## Behavior and interaction

+- Clicking the extension icon toggles the iframe on the current tab.
+- Clicking outside the iframe or pressing `Escape` closes it.
+- The iframe is only injected into pages whose URL starts with `http` or `https` to avoid restricted schemes like `chrome://` and `file://`.

-## 5. Customization
+## Customization

-- Adjust the `height` and `width` of the `iframe` in `service-worker.js`.
+- Adjust the iframe size by changing the `height` and `width` values in `service-worker.js`.
-- Modify `iframe-styles.css` for visual customization.

-## 6. Security Considerations
-- Ensure the `iframe` only loads trusted content.
-- Use a strict `Content-Security-Policy` to prevent potential vulnerabilities.
+- Tweak the look and feel (radius, shadow, padding, typography) by editing `styles/iframe-styles.css`.
+- Replace the contents of `iframe.html` with your own UI while reusing the same injection pattern.

-## 7. Known Limitations
+## Known limitations

-- The extension currently displays a static interface.
-Additional UI elements or interactions can be implemented.
+- The sample currently shows a static UI; additional interactions or data flows can be added as needed.
-- May behave inconsistently if the host website employs aggressive CSS resets.

-This template serves as a foundation for creating extensions with rounded interfaces using `iframe` elements and CSS strategies that maintain visual consistency across themes.
+- On pages with very aggressive CSS resets, visual differences may appear, although the iframe isolation minimizes this in practice.